pwalsh/openbudgets/docs/guide/features/interactions.rst

 Overview
 --------

 Interactions are ways that a user can engage with data.
-In Open Budget, this means *Commenting* on an object to start or partake in a discussion, *Starring* an object for later reference from her/his user account, *Following* an object to get updates as changes occur, and *Sharing* an object by broadcasting on social networks or via email.
+In Open Budgets, this means *Commenting* on an object to start or partake in a discussion, *Starring* an object for later reference from her/his user account, *Following* an object to get updates as changes occur, and *Sharing* an object by broadcasting on social networks or via email.

 How it works
 ~~~~~~~~~~~~